The UEFA Plaque: Description

 The award consists of a rectangular silver plaque on which are superimposed silhouettes of three trophies that represent the tournaments mentioned, above a golden laurel wreath and the European football government body badge, also in gold.
 Also, the plaque have the following inscription in French, then the confederation's leading administrative language, (Note: At the time, UEFA's administrative languages were French, English and German, being the first cited the most widely used.) which translated to English:

+Before the premiation to Juventus from UEFA, the Old Lady additionally won the 1984 European Super Cup and the 1985 Intercontinental Cup, obtaining its first worldwide title and became the first club in the world to have triumph in then all-five international competitions.
+(Note: Since 1992 to 1995, that record was reached by Dutch Ajax.
+In 1999, Juventus revalided its own record after win the UEFA Intertoto Cup, becaming also the first team in Europe to having won six different confederation competitions.)